Accommodation for International Students

 What laundry facilities are available?

-Washing machines and dryers are present and are located; Archbishop Noakes Blocks 1 and 2 and Archbishop Noakes Blocks 3 and 4 as well as on the ground floor of the Tower.
+Washing machines and dryers are located between Archbishop Noakes Blocks 1 and 2 and Archbishop Noakes Blocks 3 and 4.

 Who is responsible for cleaning?

 All students living in halls of residence are responsible for keeping the accommodation clean and tidy.

 Where do I collect my mail?

 Letters can be collected from the Security Lodge, which is situated at the rear of the Dewi Building between the following times: